CouncilDataProject/speakerbox/README.md

 -   5.wav -- contains speakers: A, B, C, D, E

-You want to train a model to classify portions of audio as one of the N known speakers in future conversations not included in your original training set.
+You want to train a model to classify portions of audio as one of the N known speakers in future recordings not included in your original training set.

 `f(audio) -> [(start_time, end_time, speaker), (start_time, end_time, speaker), ...]`